Media Law syllabus

 (“FX”)* This is an administrative failure for non-attendance or failure to withdraw.
 If you do not withdraw from the course by Towson’s preset deadlines for the semester and stop attending the class, this is the grade you will receive.

 (“I”) Incomplete.
 At Towson University, students may only receive an Incomplete with “verifiable medical reasons” and “where students have completed most of the term” (Towson University Undergraduate Catalog).
 I recommend a medical withdrawal over an incomplete.
-In many years of teaching, I have had only one student finish an Incomplete.

 * If you receive an F or FX, you may only repeat the course once.
 After repeating the course, students will only receive credit for the course once and the highest of the grades will be calculated.
 The lower grade will remain on the transcript with an “R” before it to indicate the course was repeated.
 For the transcript to reflect the repeated course, students MUST submit a Repeated Course Form to the Records Office.
 Transcript adjustments are NOT automatic (Towson University Undergraduate Catalog).